anna-ltv/Sandbox-test/README.md

-# Sandpox for testing practice using Postman, Selenium, Python, Java
+# Sandbox for testing practice using Postman, Selenium, Python, Java